 We have listed for your information a range of activities available either on our property, or within a short drive - as you can see, there is certainly no shortage of things to do!

 Explore our 50 acre property.
-Stroll through the gardens, meander through over 400 lavender plants or follow the trails through our own portion of Karri Forest.
+Stroll through the gardens, have a picnic by the dam, fish for rainbow trout, canoe amongst our friendly ducks and native water birds or follow the trails through our own portion of Karri Forest.

 Experience the Diamond State Forest, which is just across the road.
-There are plenty of walk trails to follow - walk to Diamond Tree (3km one way) or take a shorter walk through unspoilt Karri Forest.
+There are plenty of walking trails to follow.
+Walk to Diamond Tree (3km one way) or take a shorter walk through unspoilt Karri Forest.

 Trout fishing is available on our lake or at nearby Big Brook Dam & the Warren River with a licence.

 Enjoy watching our abundant bird life.
 Depending on the time of year you will see Blue Wrens, Parrots, Kookaburras, Variegated Wrens, Black Cockatoos, Scarlet Robins, Black Swans nesting on the neighbours dam, Ducks frolicking on our dam, plus lots more.